sjudson/transfers/README.md

 ## Using it

-1. **Set your team name** in *Setup* (start typing — it autocompletes from the official database).
+1. **Set your team name** in *Setup* (start typing — it autocompletes from the official 2026 database).
+The tool will use the database to prepopulate the team-related fields, but you can also add numbers manually for things like existing salary commitment, overall budget, and the amount you want to **reserve** for things like training and wildcard bids.
-2. **Add free agents to your shortlist** — search by name and click *Add*.
+3. **Add free agents to your shortlist** — search by name and click *Add*.
    These are the riders it will track for you (whether or not you've bid yet).
-3. **Deals**: any deal thread that mentions your team on the recent list shows up automatically.
+4. **Deals**: any deal thread that mentions your team on the recent list shows up automatically.
 You can also paste a thread link to track one.
-Because deal structures vary, type the **transfer fee / loan fee / salary change** for each deal into the boxes — the tracker adds them into your totals.
-(It shows the € figures it spotted in the thread as hints.)
-4. Watch the **Committed** and **Bids this window** cards, and the tables.
+5. Watch the **Committed** and **Bids this window** cards, and the tables.

 Everything is stored **locally on your machine** (nothing is uploaded).